Reviews You Can Rely On

 Only one marginally useful pocket

-The Outdoor Research Foray Pant is a compact, light protection layer made with excellent materials and careful attention to detail.
-The fabric is soft and stretchy, and the cut is close and athletic; the pants weigh just 10 ounces and pack smaller than most t-shirts.
+The Outdoor Research Foray Pants are a compact, light protection layer made with excellent materials and careful attention to detail.
+The fabric is soft and stretchy, and the cut is close and athletic; the pants weigh just 10.2 ounces and have a packed size similar to a one-liter water bottle.
 In even the wettest and coldest of Adirondacks hikes, they kept us dry and comfortable.
 This is a rare combination.
 Packable and fully functional don't usually go together in rain pants, and other full-protection and readily breathable products are typically much heavier.
-Light products in this category are usually inexpensive and compromise on performance by using lower-quality materials.
+Light products in this category are usually inexpensive and compromise performance by using lower-quality materials.

 Read more: Outdoor Research Foray Pants review